espressif/esp-idf/docs/en/migration-guides/release-5.x/5.3/peripherals.rst

 Secure Element
 --------------

-ATECC608A secure element interfacing example has been moved to `ESP Cryptoauthlib Repository <https://github.com/espressif/esp-cryptoauthlib/tree/master/examples/atecc608_ecdsa>`_ on GitHub.
+The ATECC608A secure element interfacing example has been moved to `ESP Cryptoauthlib Repository <https://github.com/espressif/esp-cryptoauthlib/tree/master/examples/atecc608_ecdsa>`_ on GitHub.

 This example is also part of the `esp-cryptoauthlib <https://components.espressif.com/component/espressif/esp-cryptoauthlib>`_ in the component manager registry.